 - Low blood pressure and dizziness on standing (orthostatic hypotension) and fainting (syncope) reported

 - Risk of suicidal thoughts in children and adolescents

-- Small risk of allergic reaction
+- Small risk of an allergic reaction

 - Use caution in high blood pressure (hypertension), fast heart rate (tachycardia) (see Contraindications)

-- Sudden deaths, stroke, and heart attack (myocardial infarction) reported in patients with structural cardiac abnormalities or other serious heart problems taking stimulants at usual doses; patients should have a careful history and physical exam to assess for presence of cardiovascular disease; consider not using atomoxetine in adults with clinically significant cardiac abnormalities
+- Sudden deaths, stroke, and heart attack (myocardial infarction) reported in patients with structural cardiac abnormalities or other serious heart problems taking stimulants at usual doses; patients should have a careful history and physical exam to assess for the presence of cardiovascular disease; consider not using atomoxetine in adults with clinically significant cardiac abnormalities

 - Patients who develop symptoms such as exertional chest pain, unexplained syncope, or other symptoms suggestive of cardiac disease during stimulant treatment should undergo a prompt cardiac evaluation